 There are good practice facilities available, with a big driving range and two large practice greens.
 There is also a bunker, chipping and pitching areas, so you can practice every aspect of your game before venturing onto the course.

-In addition, there is a par-3 Academy Course, which comprises 3 greens and 6 tees and is a great place to hone various aspects of your game.
+Also, a par-3 Academy Course comprises 3 greens and 6 tees and is a great place to hone various aspects of your game.

 Quinta da Cima Golf Course